ganbarodigital/ts-lib-value-objects/README.md

 We can say that "all UUIDs are strings", but we cannot say that "all strings are UUIDs".
 What do we mean?

-* We can use a `UUID`'s value as a parameter to any function or method that expects a `string`, and that function / method will work as expected.
+* We can use a UUID's value as a parameter to any function or method that expects a `string`, and that function / method will work as expected.
-* But if we pass any old string into a function / method that expects a `UUID`, the function / method won't work as expected.
+* But if we pass any old string into a function / method that expects a UUID, the function / method probably won't work as expected.

 In pure JavaScript (and many other weakly-typed languages!), each function / method would have to call an `isUUID(input)` function first, just to protect itself from a bad input.
+This is _robustness check_, and an example of _defensive programming_.

 A call to `isUUID()` is a _runtime check_: it happens every time the function / method calls.
 There's a performance cost to runtime checks, and that cost adds up very quickly.

 We want to use TypeScript to make all of that go away.
 And there's two ways to do that: